atulkumar01/atulkumar01/README.md

 - 👋 Hi, I’m @atulkumar01
 - 👀 I’m interested in Competitive Programming
-- 🌱 I’m currently learning BackEnd Technclogy with JAVA
+- 🌱 I’m currently working as a Backend Developer using Java and Springboot
-- 📫 cyberoceanacademy@gmail.com
+- 📫 atul39690@gmail.com

 <!---
 atulkumar01/atulkumar01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.